rhpvorderman/fastqdedup/README.rst

 Fastqdedup deduplicates FASTQ files with UMI data while taking sequencing errors into account.

-Fastqdedup reads a FASTQ file sequentially and stores the sequence of each FASTQ record.
-If a sequence is seen before within the specified Hamming distance the sequence is discarded.

 Fastqdedup can operate on one or multiple FASTQ files.
 So single reads with prepended UMIs, paired reads with prepended UMIs or paired reads with separate UMI file are all possible.

+It executes the following steps:

++ Read all sequences
++ Determine clusters based on hamming distance
++ Take the most frequently read sequence from each cluster.
+Put these in a set.
++ Read all sequence records again from the FASTQ files.
+Check against the set.
+  If a sequence is present the sequence record is output to the output FASTQ files and the sequence is removed from the set so that it is not included again.

 Installation
 ------------